cartesia-ai/cartesia-python/README.md

 display(audio)
 ```

 We recommend using [`python-dotenv`](https://pypi.org/project/python-dotenv/) to add `CARTESIA_API_KEY="my-api-key"` to your .env file.
-You can also use the cliet's enviornment variable.
+You can also use get it from the client's enviornment variables.
 Do not store your API Key in the source code.